Facebook probe by U.S. states expands to 47 attorneys general

 The Facebook investigations are part of a larger landscape of probes of big tech firms.

-Reuters and others reported in June that the Justice Department and FTC had divided responsibility for the companies being investigated, with the Justice Department taking on Alphabet Inc’s Google and Apple Inc while the FTC looked into Facebook and Amazon.com Inc. The Justice Department later said it was opening a probe of online platforms, which would include Facebook.
+Reuters and others reported in June that the Justice Department and FTC had divided responsibility for the companies being investigated, with the Justice Department taking on Alphabet Inc’s Google (GOOGL.O) and Apple Inc (AAPL.O) while the FTC looked into Facebook and Amazon.com Inc (AMZN.O).

+The Justice Department later said it was opening a probe of online platforms, which would include Facebook.

 Reporting by Diane Bartz; Editing by Bill Berkrot